vaher444/myProject/README.md

 HTML - For consructing basic user interface of stopwatch CSS - For styling HTML elements
 Javascript - For functioning stopwatch sing start, stop and reset buttons

+# Responsiveness
+Stopwatch program is completly responsive from mobile to large resolution devices (min resolution is 320px).